SmallToLarge (S2L): Scalable Data Selection for Fine-tuning Large Language Models by Summarizing Training Trajectories of Small Models: Experiment Details

 \paragraph{Datasets.} We utilize 6 diverse datasets with open-formed questions for evaluating the mathematical reasoning capabilities of models trained with both the full MathInstruct dataset and selected subsets.
 These datasets, detailed in \cref{tab:math-eval-data}, span a range of mathematical disciplines from early algebra to calculus and linear algebra, covering various types of questions such as multi-step reasoning, arithmetic word problems, and problems from mathematics competitions.
 This variety ensures a comprehensive assessment across both in-domain and out-domain tasks.

-\paragraph{Pipeline.} We utilize the pipeline provided by \cite{yue2023mammoth}, designed to first determine whether the model can be prompted to generate a code snippet.
+\paragraph{Pipeline.} We utilize the pipeline provided by \citep{yue2023mammoth}\footnote{\href{https://github.com/TIGER-AI-Lab/MAmmoTH?tab=readme-ov-file\#large-scale-evaluation}{https://github.com/TIGER-AI-Lab/MAmmoTH?tab=readme-ov-file\#large-scale-evaluation}}, designed to first determine whether the model can be prompted to generate a code snippet.
 This code snippet, if successfully generated, should be executable and produce the correct answer when run.
-This code-based evaluation is also used for Phi models \cite{textbooks2}.
-In cases where the model does not directly produce a viable code solution, we employ a ``think step-by-step" prompting strategy \cite{wei2022chain}.
+This code-based evaluation is also used for Phi models \citep{textbooks2}.
+In cases where the model does not directly produce a viable code solution, we employ a ``think step-by-step" prompting strategy \citep{wei2022chain}.
 This method prompts the model to break down its reasoning process, a technique that has been widely proven effective in fully exploiting the model’s problem-solving capacity.